 Step 2: Fill in Grocery Items – Once the meal planner is completed, fill in the grocery list by going across the meals for the week (i.e. Breakfast, Lunch, Dinner and Snacks) and writing down items needed from each grocery department for that category.
 Go through each meal category before moving to the next in order to keep your list making simple, fast and efficient.
 Make sure you put down everything you will need, even if an item is duplicated in different meal categories.
 Simply write the amount needed for that recipe next to the item to keep it organized.There is an “extra items” category for any extra toiletries that might be needed while you are out and about!

 Step 3: Go Get it! – Time to pick up the groceries!
 Simply take your lists and go to each grocery section.
 Make sure to pick up all items in that section.
 If you have duplicate items for different meal sections, make sure to pick up the right amount (ex: Strawberries in 2 categories, pick up 2 packs if that quantity is needed).

 I’m kind of old fashioned and like the idea of hand writing my menus.
-For a free copy of the Menu Planner and Grocery Guide System, click HERE.
+For a free copy of the Menu Planner and Grocery Guide System, click HERE or on the picture below.
 In addition to this awesome time saving package, you will also be the first to receive seasonal recipe updates that you can put into your menus.
 Just think of what you could do with all the time you’ll save out of the grocery store or trying to figure out what to eat day to day.
 I think I see a bubble bath in your future.